 Who can SAR help?

 SAR can assist threatened scholars who are seeking short-term positions of refuge or assistance in resuming their academic careers.
-We are most successful in finding temporary research-based and teaching positions for threatened scholars with doctoral degrees and significant academic experience.
-A PhD is not required to be considered by SAR, however, and we have worked with a wide variety of scholars including those who may not have a PhD but have advanced academic knowledge of their specialty.
+We are most successful in finding temporary research-based and teaching positions for threatened scholars with Ph.D. degrees and significant teaching and/or research experience at a higher education institution.
+A Ph.D. is not required to be considered by SAR, however, and we have worked with a wide variety of scholars including those who may not have a Ph.D. but have advanced academic knowledge of their specialty and research/teaching experience.
+This is determined on a case-by-case basis.

 Given an increasingly high volume of requests for assistance, SAR placement assistance is generally limited to scholars facing the most immediate and severe threats, including threats of violence, torture, wrongful imprisonment or prosecution.
 For other at-risk scholars, SAR can provide career support assistance, which may include sharing job announcements, resume/CV review and advice, referral letters, and other support related to the academic job search.